Junaid Arshad

 Research

 Dr. Arshad's Clinical and Research focus targets mainly the Upper GI Oncology including Gastrointestinal Stromal Tumors, Gastric Cancers, Esophageal Cancers and Neuroendocrine Tumors.
 He is a part of several industry and investigator initiated clinical trials and has contributed to several peer reviewed publications.
 His prior research focuses on the use of biomarkers such as circulating tumor DNA (ctDNA) in the diagnosis, treatment and surveillance of Gastrointestinal Stromal Tumors.
-He has expanded his areas of research interest to include other disease modalities such as Neuroendocrine Cancers.
+He has expanded his areas of research interest to include other disease modalities such as Neuroendocrine Tumor.

 Courses